-Towson University 06-01.60 Policy on Sexual Harassment and Other Sexual Misconduct was adopted in 2017 and updated on August 14, 2020, as part of the TU and USM commitment to provide a working and learning environment free from sexual harassment, including sexual and gender-based harassment, sexual violence and assault, dating violence, domestic violence, sexual exploitation and sexual intimidation, stalking, and hate violence.
+Towson University's Policy on Sexual Harassment and Other Sexual Misconduct was adopted in 2017 and updated on August 14, 2020, as part of the TU and USM commitment to provide a working and learning environment free from sexual harassment, including sexual and gender-based harassment, sexual violence and assault, dating violence, domestic violence, sexual exploitation and sexual intimidation, stalking, and hate violence.
+This policy applies to alleged incidents that occurred prior to August 1, 2024.
+The updated policy that applies to alleged incidents that occurred on or after August 1, 2024 is in section 18.3.